jofas/blog/content/003-mongodump-archive-to-json/index.md

 On the binary side you have `mongodump` and `mongorestore` with the equivalent tools `mongoexport` and `mongoimport` for working with the text formats Json, CSV and TSV.
-Even though it turned out that I can't use only the binary tools to retrieve the data from an archive in text format, I can't argue with such a clean and consistent design.
+Even though it turns out that we can't use only the binary tools to retrieve the data from an archive in text format, condemning such a clean and consistent design would be preposterous.

 There is a third CLI tool for working with binary data dumps in the MongoDB database tools, `bsondump`.
 `bsondump` is able to convert Bson files to Json, which sounds very much like what we are looking for.
-Unfortunately `bsondump` is only able to work with uncompressed Bson files, which we don't have, as we are writing our dumps to an archive instead of the file system directly.
+Unfortunately `bsondump` is only able to work with uncompressed Bson files.
+We don't have these, as we are writing our dumps to an archive instead of the file system directly.
 `bsondump` is not able to work with the archives, a feature exclusive to `mongodump` and `mongorestore`.